 `This leads me on to the recipe I’m sharing with you today, the primary ingredients being Wild rice and White Beans.
-If you’re not the biggest wild rice fan (it’s a very crunchy rice) you can do 1/2 wild rice and 1/2 brown rice.
+If you’re not the biggest wild rice fan (it’s very crunchy rice) you can do 1/2 wild rice and 1/2 brown rice.

-This meal is balanced in every way you’ve got your dense Low GI carbohydrate paired with your high protein bean, tomatoes and courgette fill your veggie quota and we mix it all in with lots of immune boosting garlic, and alkalising lemon.
+This meal is balanced in every way you’ve got your dense Low GI carbohydrate paired with your high protein bean, tomatoes and courgette fill your veggie quota and we mix it all in with lots of immune-boosting garlic and alkalising lemon.

 The wild rice takes a little while to make, but you can keep that boiling whilst you take a shower after a long day or catch up on emails.
 The other ingredients only take 10 minutes to prepare and make, so it really is a great weeknight dinner.
-You can make a big batch and keep it in tupperware for week lunches, and add a dollop of hummus for a little more flavour.
+You can make a big batch and keep it in Tupperware for weekly lunches, and add a dollop of hummus for a little more flavour.

 1/2 cup wild rice

 2 cups water, vegetable stock, or a mixture

 two handfuls of rocket/arugula (optional)

 1 red onion, chopped

 Juice 1 lemon

 1 tablespoon tamari (wheat free soy sauce)